Festival Fashion

 Wedding weekend

 Last weekend saw local couple Andrew and Duffy celebrate their marriage with a blessing on Samson and a festival of fun on Bryher.
+Andrew is one of our local boatmen and also a lifelong friend of my son's.

 The bride looked beautiful, the groom handsome and the partying went on until daybreak the following day.
 The Big Hoolie looks set to be replayed every summer with bands, booze and lots of dancing making for a most memorable evening.